seifip/food_com-vegetarian-trends/blog/vegetarianism-booming-established-recipe-sites-benefit-suffer-trend.md

 ![](./ratings_avg.png)

 ## Contributor acquision
-The alternative explanation for the drop in the share of new vegetarian recipes is that food.com acquires non-vegetarian contributors at a faster rate that non-vegetarian authors.
+The alternative explanation for the drop in the share of new vegetarian recipes is that food.com acquires non-vegetarian contributors at a faster rate than vegetarian authors.

 Indeed, we can see that from 2014 to 2017, the number of vegetarian contributors has dropped at a faster rate than that of non-vegetarian contributors.